Greetings and salutations fellow trader: Welcome to my profile.

 Do not trade unless you understand the risks;

 Past performance is no guarantee of future performance;

-Results may vary depending on broker, VPS provider and platform settings.
+Results will vary depending upon broker conditions, VPS provider and EA settings.

 The risks include: